jfbilodeau/jwks-client/README.md

 TODO:
 ---
-* More documentation :P
+* Lots More documentation :P
-* Extract expiration time of keys from HTTP request
-* Automatically refresh keys in background
+* Automatically refresh keys

 (Made with ❤️ with Rust)